withastro/roadmap/proposals/0053-responsive-images.md

 # Goals

-- A single `layout` prop that, when combined with existing props, sets the attributes that will make an image responsive and following best practices.
+- A new `layout` prop that sets all attributes that will make an image responsive and following best practices, including `srcset` entries and `sizes`
 - Config options to change the defaults for all images
 - Backwards-compatible, so that existing images are unaffected unless they set the props or config options.
 - Add support for optional cropping in image services